krugozor/database

 $result = mysqli_query($mysql, "SELECT * FROM `t` WHERE `f1` = '$value' AND `f2` = $id");

-Now it has become easy to write queries, quickly, and most importantly, the krugozor/database library completely prevents any possible SQL injections.
+Now writing queries has become easy, fast, and most importantly, the krugozor/database library completely prevents any possible SQL injections.

-The types of fillers and their purposes are described below.
-Before getting acquainted with the types of fillers, it is necessary to understand how the library mechanism works.
+The types of placeholders and their purposes are described below.
+Before getting acquainted with placeholder types, you need to understand how the library mechanism works.

-PHP is a weakly typed language and an ideological dilemma arose when developing this library.
-Let's imagine that we have a table with the following structure:
+PHP is a weakly typed language, and an ideological dilemma arose during the development of this library.
+Imagine we have a table with the following structure:

 `name` varchar not null